Gemfibrozil reduces fat (lipid) levels. Take your doses about half an hour before a meal.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about gemfibrozil and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about gemfibrozil, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Swallow the tablets/capsules whole with a drink of water.
 Do not break the tablets or open the capsules, as they have an unpleasant taste.

-- If you do forget to take a dose, take it as soon as you remember.
-If it is nearly time to take your next dose when you remember, skip the missed dose and take your next dose when it is due.
-Do not take two doses together to make up for a forgotten dose.
+- If you forget to take a dose, don't worry, just take your next dose when it is due.
+Do not take two doses together to make up for the forgotten dose.

 Getting the most from your treatment